Potato Soup

 When I first began cooking, my potato soup consisted of boiling a potato and onions and mashing them and adding salt and pepper.
 I have come along way since then.
 The one thing you need to know about me is that I have never met a potato I did not like.
 The second thing you need to know is I hate peeling potatoes and I make it a point to never peel one.
 Therefore, in all my recipes you will note I use Yukon Gold potatoes.
 They have a thin skin, so thin that many times the skin just disappears.

 There are times, especially on a cold, rainy day, that I just need a good bowl of soup.
 It has rained for the last three days and this is my second batch of soup for the week.
+You can use any type of pot, but i prefer a nice heavy stainless steel pot or an enameled cast iron pot.

 Many people use a roux to thicken their soup.
 I have a bit of a gluten sensitivity, so I always thicken things with a cornstarch slurry.
 I have to admit, a cornstarch slurry has saved my life many times.
 It is an instant thickener to ANYTHING.